fieldtrip/website/workshop/oslo2019/timefrequency.md

 	ft_singleplotTFR(cfg, tfr_left);
 	title('Left hand reaction');

 {% include image src="/assets/img/workshop/oslo2019/tfr_channel_left.png" %}

 ### Take the difference between conditions

-We now want to collaps the information of both conditions by comparing them.
-One possibility is to take the difference between the conditions: we substract the two power spectra and then divide them by their sum - this normalizes the difference by the common activity.
+We now want to collapse the information of both conditions by comparing them.
+One possibility is to take the difference between the conditions: we subtract the two power spectra and then divide them by their sum - this normalizes the difference by the common activity.
 This can conveniently be done using **[ft_math](/reference/ft_math)**:

     cfg = [];
     cfg.parameter    = 'powspctrm';